chrisguttandin/standardized-audio-context/README.md

 It does only work with an AudioContext but not with an OfflineAudioContext.

-⚠️ <!-- Bug #165 --> Safari outputs silence if the MediaStreamAudioSourceNode remains disconnected for about two seconds.
+⚠️ <!-- Bug #165 --> Safari outputs silence if the MediaStreamAudioSourceNode is disconnected for about two seconds.

 #### createMediaStreamTrackSource() / MediaStreamTrackAudioSourceNode